Ernesto Bessone

 Ernesto Tito Bessone II (born 3 April 1958, in Buenos Aires) is an Argentine racing driver.
 He won four national championships throughout his career: TC 2000 in 1996, Turismo Carretera and Turismo Nacional Clase 3 in 2003 and Top Race in 2004.

+He now has a touring car team (Bratton Tito Bessone Team) which mainly competes races in the TCR South America championship.
+In 2023, he also fielded Esteban Guerrieri in the TCR World Tour when the series visited Uruguay and Argentina.